Peru Ruins

 Day 2 (Paracas & Huachachina):

-Day Trip from Lima to Ballestas Islands & Huachachina with Peru Hop
+Day Trip from Lima to Ballestas Islands & Huachachina

-Peru is filled with an abundance of beautiful and diverse landscapes.
-I was on a mission to maximize our time and see as much as possible during our Peru itinerary.
 Peru Hop is a safe, flexible, and affordable way to tour Peru.
-Their buses operate hop-on/hop off style where you can easily reach some of the top destinations in Peru.
-Peru Hop truly made exploring the Ballestas Islands and Huachachina a fun and painless process!
+Their buses operate in a hop-on/hop-off style, so you can easily reach some of the top destinations in Peru.
+Peru Hop made exploring the Ballestas Islands and Huachachina fun and painless!

 Ballestas Island

-Our day started at 6am with a 4-hour bus ride to the Ballestas Islands, a group of rocky islands that are off the Pacific coast near the town of Paracas.
-The Ballestas Islands are a top Peru destination and are known for their abundant wildlife.
-They have over 1,500 species of marine birds and a lot sea lions.
+They have over 1,500 species of marine birds and a lot of sea lions.
 We explored the islands for two hours by speedboat.
 Despite it being a gloomy day, I was enamored by the beautiful caves, arches, and soaring birds.

 Pro-tip: